-In many cases, the account has then been used to send spam, scam or phishing emails to random addresses or to their own contacts list stored in the web-based system.
+Netsafe regularly helps people who have had their email hacked or hijacked.
+In many cases, the account has then been used to send spam, scam or phishing emails to random addresses or the contact list for the email account holder.

-Those gaining unauthorised access often ask business contacts, friends or family to send money urgently via Western Union or another money transfer service to help the account owner get home from a holiday in the UK or other destination.
+People who gain unauthorised access may ask your business contacts, friends or family to send money urgently via Western Union or another money transfer service to help you.

-Sometimes email account owners can still get access with their own password; other times they need to go through a lengthy recovery process to take back ownership of their email account.
+Sometimes email account owners can still get access to their email with their own password.
+At other times they need to go through a lengthy recovery process to take back ownership of their email account.

-Most major email providers have online forms that you need to fill out to recover your account, these can be accessed at the links below:
+Most major email providers have online forms that you can fill out to recover your account:

 You should remember that providers of free email services have millions of customers and may not provide any support outside of the online recovery forms.